Skip to main content

 A large sample size can inflate F even for a tiny real difference.
 To measure how large the effect actually is, use effect size (η²).

-• Degrees of freedom — between = k−1, within = N−k, total = N−1
+• How degrees of freedom slot in — between = k−1, within = N−k, total = N−1.
+These three always appear together